Sancheza38/TreeCheckers/README.md

 ## Contents

-This is a pygame implementation of the TreeCheckers game found originally in TempleOS. current development under "wip" folder.
+This is a pygame implementation of the TreeCheckers game found originally in TempleOS. current development under "GameState Version" folder.